Peergos/Peergos/README.md

-Defiance
+Peergos
 ========

-Defiance is a peer-to-peer encrypted filesystem with secure sharing of files.
+Peergos is a peer-to-peer encrypted filesystem with secure sharing of files.
 We plan a secure email replacement, with some interoperabiltiy with email.
 There will also be a totally private and secure social network, where users are in control of who sees what (executed cryptographically).
 Evnetually we plan an app-store for third party applications to use our API.

 I would very much appreciate any help, be it code, testing, bugs, or advice.